Kong/kong/kong/tools/public/rate-limiting/README.md

     an error is thrown.
 If no namespace is defined, the literal string "default" will be used.
 - window_sizes: A list of window sizes used by this configuration.
+- db: An instance of DB
+- timer_id: ID of the sync timer of the namespace

+#### ratelimiting.update

+*syntax: ok = ratelimiting.update(opts)*

+Define configurations for updating a namespace.
+The following options are accepted:
+- dict: Name of the shared dictionary to use
+- sync_rate: Rate, in seconds, to sync data diffs to the storage server.
+- strategy: Storage strategy to use. currently `cassandra`, `postgres`, and `redis` are supported.
+Strategies must provide several public functions defined below.
+- strategy_opts: A table of options used by the storage strategy.
+Currently only applicable for the 'redis' strategy.
+- namespace: String defining these config values.
+A namespace may only be defined once; If no namespace is defined, the literal string "default" will be used.
+- window_sizes: A list of window sizes used by this configuration.
+- db: An instance of DB
+- timer_id: ID of the sync timer of the namespace

 #### ratelimiting.increment